 A February 14, 1754 message from Dinwiddie to the Council and House of Burgesses states that while at Venango, Washington "ask'd the reason of taking Mr. Frazier's House from him, w'ch he had built and lived in upwards of twelve years.
 He s'd that Man was lucky that he made his Excape, or he w'd have sent him Prisoner to Canada."

-Washington meets Indians at Fraser's in late 1753
+Washington meets Indians at John Fraser's place in late 1753

 Washington and Gist arrive at Jacob's cabins

 Christopher Gist's January 1, 1754 journal entry, written on the return leg of his trip with George Washington, states, "We set out from John Frazier's, and at night, encamped at Jacob's cabins."

 Washington is informed that the French are coming in the spring

 Washington was informed by the French that they intended to come to the Logstown area and build a fort in the spring of 1754.
 The January 12, 1754 journal entry of George Croghan, read at a council held at Philadelphia on February 20, 1754, identifies Fraser as an Indian trader, stating: